MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/Perl-XML-Parser.md

 ## Compilation and Installation

-To compile perl-XML-Parser, run the following command:
+To compile the Perl XML-Parser, run the following command:

 ```bash
 make